 Remove the garlic cloves from the husk and put the cloves into the simmering goose gravy.
 Let this cook for 5 minutes.
 Fish out the neck and wing pieces and pick off any bits and toss them into the gravy.
-Pour the gravy into a blender and buzz the hell out of it – you might need to do this in batches to avoid it spurting out of your blender.
+Pour the gravy into a blender and purée it until completely smooth–work in batches to avoid the gravy spurting out of your blender.
 You want a thick gravy, so if it is too thick add water.
 If it’s too thin, don’t worry, you can cook it down.

 Return the gravy to the pot and put on low heat.
 Simmer it more if it is too thin.